kalekdev/uni/semester-1/lineare-algebra/notes.typ

 If the zero vector checking condition is not satisfied, the matrix is called *semi positive-definite* - in other words some non-zero vectors are either sent to the zero vector or become orthogonal.
 It must have at least one 0 eigenvalue.

 == Schur Decomposition
-All square matrices (not only normal) are similar to an upper matrix with diagonal eigenvalues, with orthogonal change of base matrices.
+All square matrices (not only normal) are similar to an upper matrix with diagonal eigenvalues, with unitary change of base matrices (these may contain complex values).

 == Applications